skip to main content

 MAXXI — Museo Nazionale delle Arti del XXI Secolo

-Designed by Zaha Hadid and housed in a structure that feels more like a landscape than a building, MAXXI is bold, cerebral, and alive with possibility.
-Inside, contemporary art meets architecture, photography, and design.
-Exhibitions rotate often, but the sensation endures: this is the Rome that looks forward.
+Designed by Zaha Hadid, MAXXI feels less like a building and more like a landscape.
+Concrete ribbons curve and intersect, guiding visitors through contemporary art, architecture, photography, and design.
+Exhibitions rotate often, but the feeling remains constant: this is a Rome that looks forward.

 https://www.maxxi.art/en/